UCO Bank

-UCO Bank, formerly United Commercial Bank, is an Indian public sector bank, and financial services government owned body headquartered in Kolkata.
+UCO Bank, formerly United Commercial Bank, is an Indian public sector bank, and financial services government owned body headquartered in Kolkata, founded on 6 January 1943.
 It is a medium sized public sector bank in India and ranked 1948 in Forbes Global 2000 list of year 2018 & ranked 80 on the Fortune India 500 list in 2020.
-During FY 2024–25, its total business was ₹5.13 lakh crore.
-The market capitalisation of bank is ₹41,305 crore (2025).
+During FY 2025–26, its total business was ₹5.90 lakh crore.

 UCO Bank's headquarter is in BTM Sarani, Kolkata which is making it the only Government of India owned bank in the east India.
-As of 31 March 2024 the bank had 4,000 plus service units & 43 zonal offices spread all over India.
+As of 2026 the bank has more than 3,000 service units & 43 zonal offices spread all over India.
 It also has two overseas branches in Singapore and Hong Kong.

-UCO bank is one of the special bank which facilitates the mechanism of Rupee-Rial and Rupee-Ruble trade of India between Iran & Russia respectively.
+UCO bank is one of the special banks which facilitates the mechanism of Rupee-Rial and Rupee-Ruble trade of India between Iran & Russia respectively.
 It become the first bank to open a unique "lockless" branch in Shani Shinganapur in Maharashtra to show the respect to general belief and faith of the people on lord Shani.